MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-topics.md

 ---
-title: "Creating topics for your bot"
+title: "Creating topics for your virtual agent"
-description: "Learn how to use the AI for Customer Service Virtual Agent Designer to create topics for your bot."
+description: "Learn how to use the Virtual Agent Designer to create topics for your virtual agent."
 keywords: ""
 ms\.date: 12/5/2018
 ms.service: